ronsala/wordwise/notes/devlog.md

 Bumped bundler from 2.0.2 to 2.2.29.
 As a consequence, the Dependabot alert about it has been removed.

 Found `rspec spec` leads to passing test.

+Tried getting CircleCI to work but getting `config.yml is not valid`.
+Looks like I need an "executor" and Docker fits the bill.

+Went to [https://docs.docker.com/get-started/overview/](https://docs.docker.com/get-started/overview/) and am following instructions.